akinmail/isw-payment-sdk-android/README.md

         @Override
         public void onSuccess(final PurchaseResponse response) {
             /* Handle success
                Payment successful.
-The response object contains fields transactionIdentifier, message, amount token, tokenExpiryDate, panLast4Digits, transactionRef and cardType.
+The response object contains fields transactionIdentifier, message, amount, token, tokenExpiryDate, panLast4Digits, transactionRef and cardType.
                Save the token, tokenExpiryDate cardType and panLast4Digits in order to pay with the token in the future.
             */
         }
     });